-This course covers the following topics in marriage and family: dating and mate-selection, communication conflict resolution, dual career families, human sexuality, family planning, parenthood, divorce and remarriage, changing gender roles and family economics.
-Advisory on Recommended Preparation: ENGL 251 or equivalent college course with a grade of "C" or better or eligibility for ENGL 1 as determined by COS Placement Procedures.
-Approved for Distance Learning format.
+A sociological analysis of the family, including historical and recent changes, present nature and the socio-cultural and economic forces shaping these changes.
+Including this analysis, the following topics will be covered: dating and mate-selection, communication conflict resolution, dual career families, human sexuality, family planning, parenthood, divorce and remarriage, changing gender roles and family economics.
+Advisory on Recommended Preparation: ENGL 251 or equivalent college course with "C" or better or eligibility for ENGL 1 as determined by COS Placement Procedures (C-ID SOCI130)

 SOC 043 Sociology of Deviance

-Hours: 3 Lecture/Discussion

-Equivalent Cours se: SOC 143.
+Equivalent Course: SOC 143

 Students in this course will examine rule breaking behavior and society's responses to it.
-The course considers deviance as a social phenomena, cause, consequences and methods of social control.
+The course considers deviance as a social phenomenon, cause, consequences and methods of social control.
 Advisory on Recommended Preparation: ENGL-251 or equivalent college course with "C" or better or eligibility for ENGL 1 as determined by COS Placement Procedures.

-SOC 105 Rural Sociology 3 Lecture/Discussion
+SOC 105 Rural Sociology

-1 Activity The course is designed to introduce the student to key aspects of contemporary rural society in developed countries with an emphasis on the United States and Europe.
-It is also designed to introduce students to the broad subdiscipline of rural sociology.
+The course is designed to introduce the student to key aspects of contemporary rural society in developed countries with an emphasis on the United States and Europe.
+It is also designed to introduce students to the broad sub-discipline of rural sociology.
 This course provides a substantially broader understanding of the conditions and trends confronting rural society beyond the stereotypes associated with rural people and places.
-Advisory on Recommended Preparation: ENGL 251 or equivalent college course with a "C" or better or eligibility for ENGL 1 determined by COS Placement Procedures.
+Advisory on Recommended Preparation: ENGL 251 or equivalent college course with a "C" or better or eligibility for ENGL 1 determined by COS Placement Procedures